Castux/SnakeEyes/docs.md

 Returns a table with the following fields:

-- `boolean`: whether the die's outcomes are booleans or not
 - `outcomes`: the sorted list of possible outcomes of this die (note that strings can be compared and sorted lexicographically in Lua)
 - `probabilities`: the probabilities associated with the outcomes, in the same order
 - `lte`: the cumulative distribution, that is, for each outcome, the probability of getting this outcome or a lower one (in the same order as `outcomes`)